Updated: May 23

 So today we’re going to talk about the four major elements necessary to plan a glamorous, captivating, immersive, Last Night on the Titanic party: 1) Worldbuilding (how you’re going to turn your location into a turn of the century luxury liner), 2) your menu (customized for modern palates), 3) the activities that are going to elevate this party from a simple dinner to an immersive experience, and 4) your optional costuming.

 How are we going to turn your house or apartment, common area, dorm room (whatever you’re working with), into a luxury liner sailing on April 14, 1912?
 With the power of suggestion.
-You’ve probably seen a simple theater set that suggests a location with just a few key set pieces. (look for loomis photo).
+You’ve probably seen a simple theater set that suggests a location with just a few key set pieces.
 This is what we’re aiming for.
 We’re not going to turn your space into a ship, we’re just going to add a few carefully chosen items to suggest that your guests are on a ship.

 Start by taking a look around your house for items you already have that can help you suggest a vintage nautical theme.

 Think about some vintage Edwardian era decor like a top hat, and old wine bottles, maybe some gloves and pearls or even an old camera.

-Don’t forget the Third Class Lounge, where all the guests come to really have fun, the Observation Deck, Morse Code Room, and a big sign that says To The Lifeboats.
+Don’t forget the third class lounge, where all the guests come to really have fun, the observation deck, morse code room, and a big sign that says to the lifeboats.
 Make up some signs to print out that use the White Star Line logo, that you can easily find on the internet, then set up your decor in little still lives on tables or in corners.
 It’s amazing how a little pile of carefully curated things can really suggest another time and place!

 And let me just tell you about the most fun part of the Titanic dinner party we once gave at the Storyteller’s Cottage.
-We were lucky enough to know a fantastic couple who played the harp and the fiddle, and they came and sat very seriously in the front hall and played live while they were wearing their life jackets!
+We were lucky enough to know a fantastic couple (Marcie & Gordon Swift) who played the harp and the fiddle, and they came and sat very seriously in the front hall and played live while they were wearing their life jackets!
 It made every single guest burst out laughing when they saw them.

 Because there were three different “classes” of passengers on the Titanic, there were actually three different menus served on that last night.
 The first class passengers enjoyed an elaborate 10-course meal in the French style that included filet mignon, roast duckling, pate, oysters and four kinds of desserts.
-The second class passengers ate less but still quite a bit - four kinds of meat and fish, plus appetizers, four side dishes, 3 desserts plus fruit and cheese …
+The second class passengers ate less but still quite a bit -- four kinds of meat and fish, plus appetizers, four side dishes, 3 desserts plus fruit and cheese …

 Or you might prefer to choose one or two items from each course and make them in a more modern way.
 For example, the first class menu included Salmon with Mousseline Sauce as an hors d'oeuvre.
-You can whip up a modern salmon spread very quickly by whizzing together some smoked salmon and cream cheese in a food processor and serving it with dill and capers on Melba toast crackers (which were all the rage at the turn of the century).
+You can whip up a modern salmon spread very quickly by whizzing together some smoked salmon and cream cheese in a food processor and serving it with dill and capers on Melba toast crackers (which happened to be all the rage at the turn of the century).

 It’s up to you whether you include elements from all three classes of menus, but don’t skip the actual printed menu to set at each guest’s plate.
 If you had nothing else at your party but these menus and a life buoy, your guests would still be falling over each other to compliment you on your fantastic worldbuilding skills.

 You could set up champagne glasses or sparkling cider on a tray right near the front door that you can hand to the guests as they arrive (or they can just pick it up, or you could potentially even get a friend to dress up as Titanic serving staff and hand out the glasses).
 You can then display your hors d'oeuvres in a different room -- ideally one that has space for the guests to stand and chat with each other as the party gets started.

 One sort of tongue-in-cheek item you can add here is a big punch bowl with an iceberg floating in it.
-You can use the corner of a ziplock bag to freeze the water or even juice.
-Just suspend it over a tall cup, and set a few random items underneath it so it doesn’t turn out completely smooth.
-Crinkle up the sides -- and just FYI, this much water takes a very long time to freeze, so do this the day before your party.
+You can use the corner of a ziplock bag to freeze water or even juice into an iceberg shape.
+Just suspend the bag over a tall cup (see our video about this), and set a few random items underneath it so it doesn’t turn out completely smooth.
+Crinkle up the sides, fill it with water and freeze -- and just FYI, this much water takes a very long time to freeze, so do this the day before your party.
 Then just unmold and float the iceberg in your punch!

 Now it’s your choice whether you’ll be the person who’s serving this meal then removing the dishes afterward, or if you’d rather ask someone else to play that role.
 That will depend on how many separate courses you’re planning to serve (will you have soup, salad, a sorbet course, then the main meal and the side dishes), and how many tables full of guests you end up having.
 I’m sure you realize that if you have twenty guests in three different rooms and you try to serve them four separate courses all by yourself, you will not eat, nor will you be able to converse with your guests.
 So think about how you want to handle that and who can help you.

 And again, this is not a “ok everyone now we’re going to play the hokey pokey!” kind of night.
-You’ll be setting up activities that people can wander into, and choose to do or not do on their own.
-And again, encouraging guests to move around keeps the party lively and prevents shy people from grabbing a drink and a chair and never moving again.
-When people who don’t know each other find themselves working together on an activity, they bond (as do people who do already know each other).
-The more your guests laugh, the stronger their memory of having a fantastic time will be when they think back to the party.
+Instead you’ll be setting up activities in stations that people can wander into, and choose to do or not do on their own.
+And remember, encouraging guests to move around keeps the party lively and prevents shy people from grabbing a drink and a chair and never moving again.
+When people who don’t know each other find themselves working together on an activity, they bond (as do people who do already do know each other).
+And the more your guests laugh, the stronger their memory of having a fantastic time will be when they think back to the party.

-When you greet your guests at the door or in your front hall, you’ll be "checking them in for sailing."
+When you greet your guests at the door or in your front hall, you’ll be checking them in for sailing.
 Ask to see their boarding passes, invite them to take a tour of the ship and point out the signage, let them know that there will be a castaway toast when all the passengers have arrived, and encourage them to look around for the special onboard activities.
 Take their coats, hand them a drink and set them loose.